 Vaquitas (Phocoena sinus)

-They’re shy, love squid, and only nine are left in the wild.
+They’re shy, love squid, and only around 10 are left in the wild.
 Known as the “Gulf of California harbor porpoise,” vaquitas — cousins to the blue whale — are the smallest and most endangered marine mammals in the world.

 Vaquitas’ main nemesis is the fishing industry.
-Specifically, the 4- to 5-foot-long swimmers drown after becoming entangled in gillnets used for illegal totoaba fishing.
+Specifically, the 4-5 foot-long swimmers drown after becoming entangled in gillnets used for illegal totoaba fishing.
 Even though officials made gillnets illegal in vaquita waters, officials don’t enforce the law.

 Javan Rhinos (Rhinoceros sondaicus)

 Residents of Indonesia’s Ujung Kulan National Park, Javan rhinos are one of the most endangered species currently clinging to their patch of the planet.
 According to recent counts, only 76 are left.
 Inbreeding, natural disasters, disease, human encroachment, poaching, and the proliferation of ruinous palms are all conspiring against the 5,000-pound herbivores.

 Though they weigh twice as much as the average car, Javan rhinos, also known as “Sunda rhinos,” are the shyest and most endangered of the five rhino species.
 How introverted are they?
 Instead of vocalizing, the leathery behemoths use dung and urine to communicate!
 But don’t confuse their quiet natures with weakness.
 When threatened, rhinos are ferocious and easily kill humans who get in their way.